DanielKneipp/aws-route53-global-dns/README.md

 Also, the IP returned by the DNS resolution should match of the NLB of the primary AZ of the region you are closest to.

 > 💡 There is only one IP returned because the NLB has only one AZ associated.
-This ensures the traffic always goes to the designated AZ, unless a failure happens on that AZ.
+This ensures the traffic always goes to the designated AZ unless a failure happens in that AZ.

 And by using another computer closest to the other region, we can see the response from that other region